 Q: What is renewable power?

 A: Renewable power, or renewable energy, is energy produced from naturally regenerating sources, which do not deplete when used (for example you have to keep filling up your car with gas after you use it, whereas the sun shines just as much no matter how much energy solar panels draw from it).
-Examples include solar power, wind power, and geothermal.
+Examples include solar power, wind power, and geothermal power.
 Supporting renewable energy sources helps supply the power grid with clean energy, rather than fossil fuels, which means we can breathe cleaner air and help the world avoid the devastating effects of climate change.

 Community Solar